semih/semih.github.io/_posts/2023-20-03-decorator-design-pattern.md

 The first wrapper encrypts and decrypts data, and the second one compresses and extracts data.
 You can also combine these wrappers by one decorator with another.
 <img src="/assets/images/design-patterns-decorator.jpeg" width="1400" />

-Let's come to the implementation.
+Let's take a look at the implementation.

 ```java
 package com.decorator;